Stays · Northern Europe · The Verdict

 Norway is expensive

-The Stockholm Archipelago — best for design and island life
+Best for design & island life

 The Stockholm archipelago extends east from the city across approximately 30,000 islands — a chain of wooded granite outcrops, red-painted boathouses, and sheltered bays that represents one of the most distinctive coastal landscapes in Europe.
 The innermost islands are accessible by public ferry from central Stockholm in under an hour; the outer islands require private boats and feel genuinely remote despite being within a day's reach of a European capital.

 The luxury proposition here is different from anywhere else in this guide.
 It is design-led in the specifically Swedish sense — clean lines, natural materials, functional beauty — combined with a culture of outdoor living (swimming, sailing, foraging, fishing) that operates at a gentler pace than the Norwegian fjords.
-A Plum Guide rental on the Stockholm archipelago — typically a waterfront timber house with a sauna, a private jetty, and views across the water to the next island — is the format that works best for families and groups who want privacy alongside the landscape.
+A private rental on the Stockholm archipelago — typically a waterfront timber house with a sauna, a private jetty, and views across the water to the next island — is the format that works best for families and groups who want privacy alongside the landscape.

 Strengths